-- Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - effective communication skills - o the ability to explain, assess and predict historic, current and anticipated societal, technological, and ecological impacts related to the marine and coastal environment. - the ability to identify and analyze national and international marine and coastal issues and approaches to their solutions.
+- Students will achieve and maintain a high cumulative grade point average (GPA ≥ 3.0) from course grades earned throughout the program. - The combination of courses comprising the degree ensures that students acquire and demonstrate - 1.
+Effective communication skills - The ability to explain, assess and predict historic, current and anticipated societal, technological, and ecological impacts related to the marine and coastal environment. - 3.
+The ability to identify and analyze national and international marine and coastal issues and approaches to their solutions.